batpigandme/contributing/contributing_to_package.md

 ## What is this?

-A `CONTRIBUTING.md` document has instructions for contributing to the project.
+A `CONTRIBUTING.md` document (such as this one) has instructions for contributing to the project.
 These are guidelines the maintainers would like contributors to adhere to, and exist to make the process flow more smoothly.

 As a contributor you should try to make accepting your code as easy as you can, this greatly increases the chance your contribution will be